 - one paper from a collection of conference papers;

 - one short story, poem or play of no more than 10 pages in length from an anthology;

 or up to 10% of a book, journal issue, volume of conference proceedings or anthology, whichever is the greater.
 Publications do not have to be owned by the library but could be personal copies or inter library loans.

 6. Course packs.
 The Licence allows members of staff at the University to create ‘course packs’ for students enrolled on particular courses of study (one pack for each student).
 Course packs consist of photocopies of extracts of printed documents relevant to the course of study in question (the extent of each extract being as above).
 Course packs should not be made in such a way as to replace textbooks or other published documents intended to support teaching and learning in particular subject-areas (so-called ‘textbook substitution’).
 For instance, in making a course pack on basic economics, it would be bad practice to include a chapter from textbook A on supply and demand, a chapter from textbook B on labour, a chapter from textbook C on capital and a chapter from textbook D on money.
 Doing this would not exceed the limits on extent of photocopying, but it could make it unnecessary for students to buy textbooks of their own – the University would effectively be manufacturing free textbooks for its students using other people’s work.

 The CLA’s Good practice guide in the creation of course packs is available to download as a PDF:

-The Design and Print Services Department can make course packs for you, but it is still your responsibility to ensure that what you are having copied does not exceed what is allowed by the Licence.
+Creative and Print Services can make course packs for you, but it is still your responsibility to ensure that what you are having copied does not exceed what is allowed by the Licence.

 7. Non-print resources.
 The Licence primarily covers the copying of printed documents.
 It does not cover the copying of e-resources (e.g. databases, e-journals and e-books) to which the University subscribes.
 All of these e-resources have terms and conditions of their own.
 Click on the link for more information about the University’s e-resources.